USFWS/secas/_posts/2025-01-27-New-paper-shows-Virginia-Piedmont-grasslands-are-one-of-the-most-species-rich-habitats-in-the-US.md

   alt: >-
     Photo of white heath aster flowers with yellow centers and narrow white petals.
   caption: >-
-    White heath aster is one of the plants of conservation concern in found most commonly in the study of Virginia Piedmont grasslands. <a href="https://www.flickr.com/photos/seabird7/8572633095/">Photo</a> by Cathie Bird/Flickr, <a href="https://creativecommons.org/licenses/by-sa/2.0/">CC BY-SA 2.0</a>.
+    White heath aster is one of the plants of conservation concern found most commonly in the study of Virginia Piedmont grasslands. <a href="https://www.flickr.com/photos/seabird7/8572633095/">Photo</a> by Cathie Bird/Flickr, <a href="https://creativecommons.org/licenses/by-sa/2.0/">CC BY-SA 2.0</a>.
   headerClass: light-text
   float: right
 ---